najnesnaj/pinetime-zephyr/docs/behind/lvglbutton.md

 In this repo under samples you will find an adapted gui/clock program.
 A button from the LVGL library is placed on the screen.

-Later on when the touch-screen driver is ready, we’ll be able to manipulate it.
+Later on when the touch-screen driver is ready, we'll be able to manipulate it.

 ```
 Make sure that prj.conf file in clock directory contains the following: